13 - Identifying High-Yield Assets

 The Ferrico Media Network generates Alpha through:

-- Supply Chain Intelligence: Knowing which Brazilian sugar mills have excess capacity before the market
+- Supply Chain Intelligence: Knowing which Brazilian sugar mills have excess capacity before the market.

-- Digital Arbitrage: Identifying high-LTV content niches before CPC inflation
+- Digital Arbitrage: Identifying high-LTV content niches before CPC inflation.

-- Regulatory Foresight: Anticipating policy changes that affect commodity flows
+- Regulatory Foresight: Anticipating policy changes that affect commodity flows.

 | Asset Class | Target Yield (APR) | Risk-Adjusted Score | Selection Logic |